berg2043/practice-problems/Sorting Sums/README.md

 ## Problem

 Create a function that takes an string of positive integers and returns a new string sorted differently.
 The integers are to be sorted by the sum of their digits ascendingly.
-If two integers have the same sum of their respective digits, they should be sorted alphabetically.
+If two integers have the same sum of their respective digits, they should be sorted by their first digit.

 ## Example: